 The upper platform bed is made from seven 2×8 deck boards suspended between two support banks running the length of each side (these housed the electrical and water as well as additional storage), so it is extremely sturdy.
 For the mattress we purchased this 5″ thick, king-sized memory foam mattress, which we placed sideways to serve as a 76″ length and then cut with a bread carving knife to fit the width at that height (67″).
 We sleep on the bed longways in the back, though shorter folks could sleep on sideways as a king width.
 We used a Beddy’s queen sized bed set for our bed and love how easy it is to make the bed in the morning!
-A Beddy’s bed set is basically like a fancy sleeping bag bed, which is really convenient since the sides of the bed butt up against the walls in the van, so it would be really difficult to keep the bed made up nice otherwise.
+A Beddy’s bed set is like a glamourous sleeping bag bed, which is really convenient since the sides of the bed butt up against the walls in the van, so it would be really difficult to keep the bed made up nice otherwise.
 We love our Beddy’s so much, I asked to join their affiliate program, so if you are interested, here is a code for 15% off your order: SAMANTHAH

 For the lower bed we purchased this folding full-sized foam mattress, which fit perfectly in-between the wheel wells.
 When we are traveling to a camping site, we can fold the mattress up to be able to fit great in the back.
 Another alternative would be to purchase this twin/full adjustable metal frame to lift the mattress off the floor about 7″ and provide for additional gear storage underneath.
 We got the girls these super cute camper themed sheets for their bed.

 Like I mentioned above, we created to banks / supports that run the length of the bed on each side of the van around the wheel wells.
 The space from the wheel wells forward (40″) has been turned into built-in shelving, which we use for the girls clothes, books, and toys.
 The space behind the wheel wells (36″) is walled off and hides the electrical and water systems.